 In 2006, the Cambodian Ministry of Agriculture, Forestry and Fisheries (MAFF) and SNV Netherlands Development Organization joined to establish the Cambodian National Biogas Programme (NBP) to create an indigenous, sustainable energy source in Cambodia by utilizing biogas.
-Domestic bio digesters provide a way for individual households with lifestock to reduce their dependence on polluting firewood and expensive fossil fuels for cooking and lighting.
+Since 2017 MAFF continues the programme on its own, supported by carbon finance.
+Domestic biodigesters provide a way for individual households with lifestock to reduce their dependence on polluting firewood and expensive fossil fuels for cooking and lighting.
 Hivos supports the programme by facilitating the monitoring and verification of greenhouse gas emission reductions and marketing its carbon credits.

 A clean renewable fuel

 The benefits of biogas are two-fold: it provides a source of clean renewable fuel and an organic fertilizer (bioslurry) to be used to improve crop yields, thus leading to greater produce income.
+Selling more vegetables and fruits, as well as leftover slurry, provides families with extra income.
 Cooking on biogas is fast and smokeless.
 It eliminates the need to spend time on collecting firewood and improves the health of users, especially women and children.
-In addition, the programme offers extensive vocational training and skills development for biogas masons and creates employment opportunities to a wide range of stakeholders across the supply chain.

 Creating a biogas sector